 Why the wrong colocation strategy can compromise your cloud investment

-If it seems like everybody is moving to the cloud, that’s probably because they are: spending on public-cloud services will grow by 18 percent this year alone, according to Gartner.
-Yet the cloud still isn’t an all-or-nothing proposition – complicating the decision about whether to run core applications in-house, with a colocation provider, with a server host, or fully in the cloud.
+Cloud isn’t an all-or-nothing proposition – there are many options to consider such as whether to run core applications in-house, with a colocation provider, with a server host, or fully in the cloud.

 Finding the right combination of models depends on the unique characteristics of the business, as well as on your short-term and long-term growth goals.
 Even if you’re wholeheartedly embracing cloud applications like Microsoft Office 365 or Salesforce.com, your back-end applications may well be running on conventional servers (virtualised or otherwise) for years to come.

 Deciding the best place to run those servers depends on your goals.
 Colocation, for example, simply involves moving your existing equipment to a new facility run by an outside provider, who can offer cheaper and more reliable power, cooling, and telecommunications than you can get alone.

 You also need to consider the performance requirements of your application – does it need low latency connections into your new SaaS infrastructure?
 What application dependencies are there between your cloud platform and your remaining physical infrastructure that could cause problems in future?
 How can you ensure the security of your user’s traffic?

 As you can see, this move can raise many important questions such as connectivity – given that cloud services and conventional servers will run more slowly if they are communicating over congested telecommunications links – and security, because access to cloud services must be protected like access to any other application.
 A strong architectural approach is required to make sure these various needs are met.